-While every mobility management strategy likely has cost containment at its core, the points of emphasis in each strategy can be as diverse as company cultures across the industry.
-For some, the wireless device is considered a company perk and comes with few restrictions and might in rare circumstances be extended to family members of an employee.
-For others there are strict cost guidelines and even stricter security requirements.
-This can result in only critical employees receiving company devices with limitations for business use only.
-The outcome for some employees is the need to carry around two wireless phones, one for business and one for personal use.
-Yet other companies have chosen to shift the entire burden of mobility management to employees.
-For some that privilege comes with a stipend and for others it does not.
+While every mobility management strategy likely has cost containment at its core, the points of emphasis in each of the following strategies can be as diverse as company cultures.
+For some, the wireless device is considered a company perk with few restrictions and may, in rare circumstances, extend to an employee’s family members.
+For others, there could be strict cost guidelines and even more stringent security requirements, which can result in issuing company devices to only a select few and with a preset limitation for business use only.
+The outcome in this scenario typically requires the employee to carry around two wireless phones, one for business and one for personal use.
+Other companies have chosen to shift the entire burden of mobility management to employees.
+For some, that privilege comes with a stipend, and for others, it does not.

-A solution that fits one company like a glove may be a misfit for another based on culture and mobility emphasis.
-While one company may be seeking a Best-in-Class implementation, this may be the last thing another company is looking to deploy.
-In the descriptions below we share ten dimensions that may characterize a company’s culture and identity.
-There is no universally correct answer across this spectrum of dimensions.
-Each dimension represents a range of extremes and allows for a middle ground position as well.
+Based on culture and mobility emphasis, a solution that fits one company may be a misfit for another.
+While one company may be seeking a Best-in-Class implementation, this may be the last requirement another company is looking to deploy.
+In the descriptions below, we share ten dimensions that attempt to characterize a company’s culture and identity.
+There is no universally correct answer across the spectrum of dimensions.
+Each aspect represents a range of extremes and allows for a middle ground position as well.

-2) Regimented vs Unregimented – Companies will demonstrate a range of behaviors when it comes to corporate assets.
-One end covers the perspective that employees should be trusted to know how to utilize a corporate asset based on general company guidelines.
-On the other end are companies with very specific restrictions and rules regarding usage.
+2) Regimented vs. Unregimented – Companies tends to demonstrate a range of behaviors when it comes to corporate assets.
+One end of the spectrum perceives employees should be trusted to know how to utilize a corporate asset-based on general company guidelines.
+On the other end are companies with specific restrictions and rules regarding usage.

-3) Distributed vs Centralized Accounting – A company that pays and budgets the company wireless invoices from a single centralized location will find less of a need for the ability to merge accounting and cost center values with each device.
-However, for companies intent on distributing wireless costs down to local cost centers there are additional solution requirements to access workflow inefficiencies.
+3) Distributed vs. Centralized Accounting – For companies intent on disbursing wireless costs down to local cost centers, there are additional solution requirements to access workflow inefficiencies.

-4) Business Essential vs Employee Benefit – In some company environments a wireless device may be deemed a benefit or perk while for others strict policies may define what level of device is permitted for which employee classifications.
-In these cases executive level approvals may be needed for certain classes of devices.
+4) Business Essential vs. Employee Benefit – Some companies view the wireless device as a benefit or perk while others use policies to define which type of device is permitted for which employee classification.
+In this case, it is typical to find an executive-level approval requirement for higher-cost devices.

-5) Security Mandated vs Security Conscious – Every company has to be aware of security concerns when it comes to wireless devices but for some the risk of data compromise comes at such a high cost that additional layers of security and tighter usage policies are appropriate.
-This can also result in requiring additional security software to manage corporate data on the device.
+5) Security Mandated vs. Security Conscious – Every company today is aware of security concerns, but for some, the risk of data compromise could come at such a high cost that additional layers of security and tighter usage policies are needed, which would require additional security software.

-6) Employee Subsidized vs Company Underwritten– There are typically three stops along this spectrum.
-One end comprises companies that don’t ever require an employee to reimburse charges even if incurred through personal use.
-On the other end with government and non-profit entities an employee may be expected to pay for the sum total of all personal usage during a given month.
-In between you will find companies that only expect employee reimbursement for obvious indiscretions such as downloads, international vacation usage, or high overage expenses.
+6) Employee Subsidized vs. Company Underwritten– There are typically three stops along this spectrum.
+One end comprises of companies who don’t require reimbursement from an employee even if incurred through personal use.
+On the other end, especially with government and non-profit entities, an employee may be expected to pay for the total of all personal usage during a given month.
+In between, you will find companies who only require employee reimbursement for personal use such as downloads, international vacation usage, or high overage expenses.

-7) Employee vs Corporate Accountability – When a company-liable wireless device is it the responsibility of the employee to review monthly invoices in order to be aware of the costs they are contributing to the company or is it up to corporate administrators to track down the most costly users each month?
+7) Employee vs. Corporate Accountability – When a company issues a wireless device, they need to decide if it is the responsibility of the employee to review monthly invoices, so they are aware of their own cost to the company, or if corporate administrators are responsible for tracking down the most costly users each month.

-9) Local vs Central Oversight – Does your company truly expect local management to oversee all budgetary elements of their departments including wireless expenses?
-Or is local management not to be bothered with this task?
-Is oversight the job of a small group of corporate telecommunications employees?
-Or is there a sense of shared responsibility across the company for managing and controlling wireless usage and expense?
+9) Local vs. Central Oversight – Does your company expect management to oversee all budgetary elements of their departments, including wireless expenses?
+Or is oversight the job of a small group of corporate telecommunications employees?
+Alternatively, is there a sense of shared responsibility across the company for managing and controlling wireless usage and expense?

-By using these ten areas, a unique picture of your wireless culture can be assembled and used to develop a mobility strategy that fits the needs of your company exactly.
-For more information, contact us at firstname.lastname@example.org.
+By using these ten areas, a unique picture of your wireless culture comes into to view and can be used to develop a mobility strategy that fits the needs of your company.
+If you would like more information, please do not hesitate to contact us at firstname.lastname@example.org.